Unofficial translation

 53. On chemical tankers, only hazardous liquid substances specified in the International code of construction and equipment of ships carrying dangerous chemicals in bulk shall be allowed to be transported in bulk, as amended, adopted by the resolution of the MERS.119(52) of the Committee for marine environment protection of the Organization (hereinafter - the IBC Code) or by agreement between the countries involved in their transportation, a temporary assessment of their hazard category has been given in accordance with Annex II to MARPOL.

 Footnote.
-Paragraph 53 is in the wording of the order of the Minister of Industry and Infrastructure Development of the Republic of Kazakhstan dated 26.01.2022 No. 31 (shall be enforced upon expiry of ten calendar days after the day of its first official publication).
+Paragraph 53 is in the wording of the order of the Minister of Industry and Infrastructure Development of the Republic of Kazakhstan dated 26.01.2022 No. 31 (shall be enforced upon expiry of ten calendar days after the day of its first official publication).54.
+It is necessary that the design of the ship, its equipment, devices and systems designed to prevent pollution of the sea by harmful liquid substances from the ship, meet the requirements of Annex II to MARPOL.

 55. It is necessary that the design, construction, equipment, systems, devices, materials and operation of vessels on which the transportation of harmful liquid substances in bulk specified in the IBC Code is allowed, in order to minimize the uncontrolled discharge of such substances into the sea, shall comply with the requirements of Annex II to MARPOL, as well as the IBC Code and the Code of construction and equipment of ships, transporting dangerous chemicals in bulk, as amended, adopted by the resolution of the MERS.20(22) of the Committee for marine environment protection of the Organization, depending on the date of conclusion of the construction contract and the date of construction of the vessel.

 Footnote.
-Paragraph 55 is in the wording of the order of the Minister of Industry and Infrastructure Development of the Republic of Kazakhstan dated 26.01.2022 No. 31 (shall be enforced upon expiry of ten calendar days after the day of its first official publication).
+Paragraph 55 is in the wording of the order of the Minister of Industry and Infrastructure Development of the Republic of Kazakhstan dated 26.01.2022 No. 31 (shall be enforced upon expiry of ten calendar days after the day of its first official publication).56.
+At the request of the master of the ship, the MAP may provide an exemption from the pre-wash requirement if it makes sure that:

 1) the unloaded tank will be reloaded with the same substance or another substance compatible with the previous one, and that the tank will not be flushed or ballasted before loading;